Napir-Asu: Introduction

 In 1903 archaeologist Jacques de Morgan, working as part of the Délégation scientifique française en Perse, discovered a 130cm high statue, made of a bronze core, covered by a layer of copper, with cast and chased decoration, weighing 1750 kg.
 It was found in the upper rooms of the temple of Ninhursag in Susa.
 It is also the largest example of Elamite bronze sculpture known.
 Since the statue was placed in the temple, curator Françoise Tallon has argued that the statue represented the queen in "perpetual prayer".

-The statue was originally created with a series of processes that enabled the casting of its core and creation of its surface.
-The copper shell was created first by building a core of clay and bricks, which was then covered in wax, into which designs were made, followed by encasement in another layer of clay.
-Heated, so that the wax melted away, copper was then poured into the mould.
-Once the copper was cooled, the clay core was removed and layers of bronze were poured into the hollow of the body.
-At one time the surface may have been covered with gold and silver leaf.
-The statue's decorations are an important source for the study of Elamite textiles and clothing.
-The head and the left arm of the statue are missing.
+The statue stands as one of the largest surviving metal sculptures of antiquity and remains among the most celebrated masterpieces of Elamite art.
+Henri Frankfort described it as “a triumph of the Elamite metalworkers” and “the most perfect realization in bronze of a plastic ideal.”
+Françoise Tallon likewise emphasized its “innovative technique and technical prowess of manufacture,” seeing it as a striking demonstration of the mastery achieved by Elamite metallurgical workshops during the reign of Untash-Napirisha, as well as of the vigour of his rule.